The Basics of Health Maintenance Organization (HMO) Plans

 Trends in the Health Care Market About HMO Use

 According to the experts in health care, the trend away from traditional fee-for-service health care plans has been steady over the last two decades.
-The US Department of Labor advises that fee-for-service plans accounted for 96 percent of health care plans offered by medium and large public employers in 1984 and 20 years later they account for less than 15 percent of employer-provided health insurance.
+The US Department of Labor advises that fee-for-service plans accounted for 96% of health care plans offered by medium and large public employers in 1984 and 20 years later they account for less than 15% of employer-provided health insurance.
 Managed health care policies continue to replace former cash-for-service health programs.

 Many companies offer at least three-tier employee benefits plans, with one or more as part of an HMO network.
 It is a cost-effective way of managing health care insurance and maintaining the quality of care.
-HMOs, continue to be a strong proponent of care in the health insurance market today.
+HMOs continue to be a strong component of care in the health insurance market today.